PhilippMuenzel/cgunits/README.md

 ```
 compiled with `clang++ -std=c++17 main.cpp`, this prints:
 ```
-We need to travel 450 nautical miles, which is 517.851 statue miles At 270 knots, which is 500.04 km/h, it takes 1.66667 hours to get there, or 100 minutes We could be much quicker at the speed of light: 2.99792e+08 m/s
+We need to travel 450 nautical miles, which is 517.851 miles At 270 knots, which is 500.04 km/h, it takes 1.66667 hours to get there, or 100 minutes We could be much quicker at the speed of light: 2.99792e+08 m/s
 ```